How to Find Profitable Online Course Ideas in 2024

 You might say, “Would it be okay for me to follow up, so I can let you know what I find out from the rest of my research, and what I come up with in terms of solutions?”

 This leaves the door open for further conversation, if it turns out that your idea is something you want to move forward with.

-If you’re ready to jumpstart your online course, then join our Course Builder’s Bootcamp-FREE!
+If you’re ready to jumpstart your online course, then join our Hybrid Courses Bootcamp-FREE!

 And now that you have real-life validation that people are struggling with something you can help them solve, it’s time to make a decision!

-How to Pick the ONE Course Idea That Could Change Your Business
+How to Pick the Profitable Course Idea That Could Change Your Business

 You’ve done your research, and talked to people in your target audience.
 But maybe you’re still not sure exactly which idea you should move forward with.